 - Cover rolls with a kitchen towel and let them rise for 30 to 45 minutes.
 Preheat oven to 375°F.

-- Brush rolls with additional milk if desired and bake for 20-25 minutes.
+- Brush rolls with milk if desired and bake for 20-25 minutes.

-- To prepare the frosting, while the rolls are baking, combine frosting ingredients with a mixer until fluffy.
+- To prepare the frosting, while the rolls are baking, combine powdered sugar, cream cheese, butter, vanilla, and salt with a hand mixer until fluffy.

 - Allow rolls to cool for about 10-15 minutes and spread frosting on warm rolls.